thsetz/ps.basic/docs/source/usage.rst

 .. note::
    To get access to the ps logging environment, a module only needs to:

-      - instantiate  the ps.basic.Config.Basic class ( if not already done at  startup of the application)
+      - instantiate  the ps.basic.Config.Basic class, if not already done at  startup of the application.
+Instantiation has only one required parameter - the service name.
       - import the logger from ps.basic.Config

+    Additionaly, that logger e.g **logger.info("The logging message")** may be extended with an extra dict() e.g.

+      - logger,info("The logging message"**, extra={"package_version":TheOthersModules_versionNumber"}**)

+    enabling the module to participate in the ps-monitoring environment *with it's verson number*.
+    This is a major requirement for ITIL.

+    The design decisions take this into account.
+Python2 versions of services should integrate smoothly - as they use the same messages (techically pickled over network streams).

 Easing setup for configuration files
 ====================================